Choose your settings

 • The shares sold must be eligible for the capital gains deduction.

 • The acquiring company must be controlled by at least one of the seller's adult children.
-The term "child" has been expanded to include all direct descendants and some other family members.
-This means nieces and nephews can take control of the company.
+The term "child" has been expanded to include all direct descendants, including nieces and nephews.
 This expanded definition also applies to the seller's spouse's children.

 In addition, conditions have been laid down to ensure a genuine intergenerational transfer of business.
 Criteria relating to the transfer of control, economic interests and management, the involvement of the next generation in the business and the retention of control have been developed.